-Most of the invertebrate taxa found in Lake Whitney were tolerant of impacted environments and/or opportunistic species (e.g., pulmonate snails; sowbugs, scuds such as Gammarus, and the mayfly Caenis).
+The types of species present in 2007 were nearly identical to the species observed in 2006.
+ENSR biologists noted that overall abundance in 2007 appeared to be higher than previous years, although numbers of organisms present was not quantified.
+Most of the invertebrate taxa found in Lake Whitney were tolerant of impacted environments and/or opportunistic species (e.g., pulmonate snails; sowbugs, and scuds such as Gammarus).
 Lack of large-bodied invertebrate taxa in Lake Whitney suggests possible strong predation by fish.
+With a depressed zooplankton community, invertebrates may represent a large portion of the prey available for the fish community.
 In particular, common carp (abundant in Upper Lake Whitney) is known to cause drastic reductions in invertebrate densities.
-Accordingly, total macroinvertebrate species diversity was relatively low in 2006.
-Taxonomic richness in 2006 (13) was lower than in 2005 (14), 2004 (18) or 2000 (26), however, the same taxa were abundant in all years.
+Accordingly, total macroinvertebrate species diversity was relatively low in 2007.
+Taxonomic richness in 2007 (11) was lower than in 2006, 2005 (14), 2004 (18) or 2000 (26), however, the same taxa were most abundant in all years.